 03 of 05

 When a bird starts feather plucking, it can quickly progress into a chronic and devastating problem.
 If you start noticing bald patches on your bird, have your avian vet check things out so that you can rule out disease.
-Once you are certain that there isn't a medical issue in play, then you can go on to figuring out why your bird is plucking.
-Many birds start to pluck out of boredom or when they aren't getting enough social interaction, so scheduling more time with your bird each day... may be what your pet needs most of all.
+Once you are certain that there isn't a medical issue in play, then you can try to figure out why your bird is plucking.
+Many birds start to pluck out of boredom or when they aren't getting enough social interaction, so scheduling more time with your bird each day may be what your pet needs most of all.

 04 of 05